weiliemabubakar12345/anomaly-prediction-and-RUL-prediction/README.md

 - Sckit-Learn, Pandas, NumPy, Matplotlib, Seaborn

 ## Usage
 1. Download the turbofan engine degradation simulation datasets (FD001 - FD004) from the NASA Prognostics Data Repository.
-In this directory, same dataset is also provided for convinience.
+In this directory, same dataset are also provided for convinience.
 2. Place the `.txt` files into a subfolder named `Dataset/`.
 3. Run the pipeline script:
    ```bash